dsaftler/LocalVoter/README.md

 ### About ###

-This app is for users who want to take more of a role in their local government and track bills in a state of their interested.
+This app is for users who want to take more of a role in their local government and track bills in a state of interest.

 -------------